DarkGhostHunter/RememberableQuery/README.md

 * PHP 7.4 or PHP 8.0
 * Laravel 7.x or 8.x
-* Neurons with synapses enabled
+* Neurons with synapse enabled

 ## Installation